 If you accept, you will be required to sign a Tenancy Agreement, which details your rights and responsibilities as a tenant.
-A Housing Officer will explain the document in detail prior to you signing.
+A staff member will explain the document in detail prior to you signing.
 Rent should also be paid in advance so please ensure you are financially prepared.

-WHAT IF I AM UNHAPPY ABOUT THE WAY IN WHICH MY HOUSING APPLICATION IS BEING PROCESSED?
+WHAT IF I AM UNHAPPY ABOUT THE WAY IN WHICH MY APPLICATION IS BEING PROCESSED?

-Each organisation will operate its own allocation policy.
 Unfortunately it is inevitable that some applicants will be unhappy with a decision and may wish to appeal.
 If you are unhappy with a decision, discuss the matter with a staff member in the first instance.
 If you remain unhappy then the application will be given to a staff member in one of the other 3 organisations to assess.